• About

 I use Spit antifog gel for my mask every time I’m in the water.
 It keeps your mask from fogging up so you can see all the amazing things there is to see in Belize’s Hol Chan Marine Reserve, the 2nd largest barrier reef in the world.
 This is a snorkeling must-have!

-Dive shoes
+Dive socks

 Snorkeling | Belize | Feeding birds with Caveman Snorkeling Tours in Caye Caulker, Belize